iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/image_collections.rst.txt

     :align: center
     :alt: the result of running the script

-To see the number of valid pixels, you can toggle on the "number of valid pixels" **Image** from the **Layers** menu:
+|br| To see the number of valid pixels, you can toggle on the "number of valid pixels" **Image** from the **Layers** menu:

 .. image:: img/image_collections/count.png
     :width: 600
     :align: center
     :alt: a layer showing the valid pixel count for the mosaic

-In this image, darker blue colors represent fewer valid pixels, while green/yellow pixels represent more valid pixels.
+|br| In this image, darker blue colors represent fewer valid pixels, while green/yellow pixels represent more valid pixels.

 next steps
 ------------